-Since writing has been invented, it became a very powerful way of communication among people, however, speaking has always been the easiest and fastest one.
-Besides, speaking shows our manner very clearly and it can avoid any misunderstandings, so I agree with the question.
+Since writing was invented, it has become a very powerful way of communication among people, although speaking has always been the easiest and fastest one.
+Besides, speaking shows our manner very clearly and it can prevent misunderstandings, so I agree with the question.